How to Day Trade with Trend

 Why Trend Analysis for Day Trading?

-Trading against the trend, without a trend, or poor quality trends are one of the most common reasons for trade fail.
-Quality or strong trends have more predictable success (edge).
+Trading against the trend, without a trend, or poor quality trends are among the most common reasons for trade failure.
+The quality or strong trends have more predictable success (edge).

-The controlled arrangement of price bars and pullbacks provide greater certainty that reverses at supply and demand happen.
-Poor or weak trends have lower predictability
+The controlled arrangement of price bars and pullbacks provides greater certainty that reverses in supply and demand happen.
+Poor or weak trends have lower predictability.
+Uncontrolled arrangement of price bars and pullbacks into supply and demand lessens the chances of a reversal.

 STRUCTURE OF MARKET OF MARKET